Team Germany

 Scientific Advisor

-Andrea Rácz is an associate professor with habilitationt at the Faculty of Social Sciences of the Eötvös Loránd University, Hungary.
-She is the program director of Social Work BA and MA program.
-She acquired her master diploma in sociology at the Eötvös Loránd University and holds a PhD in sociology.
-Her main research field is child welfare and protection.
-In addition to her research, she works on developing innovations in child protection.
+Andrea Rácz is an Associate Professor with Habilitation at the Faculty of Social Sciences, Eötvös Loránd University in Hungary.
+She is the programme director of the BA and MA Social Work programmes.
+She obtained her Master's degree in Sociology at Eötvös Loránd University and holds a PhD in Sociology.
+Her main area of research is child welfare and protection.
+In addition to her research, she is involved in developing innovations in child protection.

 Associate Prof. István Sziklai